David M. Fowler

-A respected leader in the Kansas City community, Fowler currently serves or has served on multiple civic and charitable boards, including the Greater Kansas City Chamber of Commerce, the Civic Council of Greater Kansas City, the American Royal, the Boy Scouts of America Heart of America Council and the Nelson-Atkins Museum of Art.
+A respected leader in the Kansas City community, Fowler serves or has served on multiple civic and charitable boards, including the Greater Kansas City Chamber of Commerce, the Civic Council of Greater Kansas City, the American Royal, the Boy Scouts of America Heart of America Council and the Nelson-Atkins Museum of Art.
+In 2013, he was named to the Greater Kansas City Business Hall of Fame.
 In addition, he recently served as co-chair of the Kansas City International Airport Terminal Advisory Group, an appointment by Kansas City, Mo., Mayor Sly James.
 Fowler is a University of Missouri-Columbia graduate with a Bachelor of Science degree in business administration.

-Courtney E. Goddard is the newest member of Park University’s Executive Staff, having been appointed to the position of vice president and general counsel in July 2014.
+Courtney E. Goddard was appointed to the position of vice president and general counsel in July 2014.
 Goddard previously served the University as associate vice president and general counsel since 2007.
 Prior to coming to Park, she represented more than 30 colleges and universities in private law practice.

 A noted expert in the field of higher education law, Goddard has been a featured speaker at several national conferences for the National Association of College and University Attorneys.
 She is also a lauded leader in the Kansas City philanthropic community.
 She has served on multiple civic and charitable boards, including the Kansas City Repertory Theatre, the Harvest Ball Society and the St. Paul’s Episcopal Day School, and she served as co-chair of the Southwest Boulevard Family Health Care’s “Champagne and Chocolate” event.
 In 2014, Goddard was named a “Rising Star of Philanthropy” by Nonprofit Connect, and she was named to the 2014 NextGen Leaders class by the Kansas City Business Journal.